CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 ### Q:  What resources do you need to share to support that purpose?
 Is there a minimum information checklist that defines the resources that are required?

-The resources that need to be shared should directly reflect that purpose of the research object.
-There may be a minimum information checklist that describes the resources that are required for this type of research object.
+The resources that need to be shared should directly reflect the purpose of the research object.
+For common types of publication there may be recommendations or a minimum information checklist that describes the resources that are required for this type of research object.

 ###Q:  Do those resources currently reside online or offline?

+Where the resources live can have an impact on other features of the research object such as identity, and the mechanism for serialising the research object for exchange.

 There are three possible scenarios for the collection of resources that make up a research object

-1. All resources currently reside online somewhere,
+1. All resources currently reside online somewhere and can be referenced via a URI,
 2. All resources reside offline, or
 3. Resources reside both online and offline.

-Where the resources live ...
+For the purposes of exchange there are two main approaches, the exchange of a **Description** or **Bundle**

-Description: For (1) The research object can be simply an aggregation of links/references to those resources.
+ - **Description**: For (1) The research object can be simply an aggregation of links/references to those resources.
 It is then just the description of the aggregation that needs to be shared to effectively share the research object.

-Bundle: For (2) and (3) offline resources can either be uploaded to an appropriate repository first, or the resources can be bundled together using some packaging mechanism.
+ -  **Bundle**: For (2) and (3) offline resources can either be uploaded to an appropriate repository first, or the resources can be bundled together using some packaging mechanism.

 ###Q:  What identity mechanism/s currently exist for those resources?